jordan95v/pymangadex/README.md

 # Download all chapters of Jujutsu Kaisen, but search for mangas with content rating "safe" and "suggestive"
 you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --content-rating safe,suggestive

+# Download all chapters of Jujutsu Kaisen, but download data saver images
+you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --data-saver
 ```

 ## Error handling